piercelab/tcrmodel2/README.md

 5. Predict structures
 6. Output 5 structures and a text file containing 1) templates used 2) prediction scores

+Peptide length requirement:
+* For class I TCR-pMHC complexes, kindly ensure that the peptide length is between 8-15.
+* For class II TCR-pMHC complexes, kindly ensure that the peptide input is 11 aa in length.
+Specifically, it should consist of a 9 aa core with an additional 1 aa at both the N-terminal and C-terminal of the core peptide.

 To make a class I TCR-pMHC prediction:
 ``` bash